#1 Student Loan Lawyer

 Collection fees can be added to your loan balance once you default.

-On top of its substantial collection powers, the Department of Education also has the power to add massive collection fees to your loan balance once you're in student loan default.
+On top of its substantial collection powers, the Department of Education also has the power to add massive collection fees to your loan balance once you’re in student loan default.
+Read more about help for student loans in default.

 As a reminder, you default on a federal student loan when you go more than 270 days without making a required monthly payment under a repayment plan.